 The Coastal Forces Heritage Trust

-Based in HM Naval Base in Portsmouth, the Coastal Forces Heritage Trust is a charity whose objectives are to record, support and celebrate the boats, the technology, the stories and the people who have shaped Coastal Forces for over a century.
+Established to record, support and celebrate the boats, technology, stories and people who have shaped Coastal Forces for over a century…

+Based in HM Naval Base in Portsmouth, the Coastal Forces Heritage Trust is a charity whose objectives are to record, support and celebrate the boats, technology, stories and people who have shaped Coastal Forces for over a century.
 That spirit of technical innovation, tactical flair, selfless bravery and the ‘call of the sea’ is still with us today.
 Help us to keep it alive!

 - Night Hunters – Coastal Forces Museum in Priddy’s Hard, Gosport

-Memorial plaques at each Coastal Forces base around the UK- A film archive of interviews with veterans
+- Memorial plaques at each Coastal Forces base around the UK

 - A DVD including wartime footage and interviews